Frequently Asked Questions

 Q: I am a Northern Irish student and I have noticed on your website that the University will take into consideration scores obtained from the new Admissions Test piloting this year, due to the A-Level changes taking place.
 My A-Levels are under the CCEA board, and although these are changes being made to the A-Level system, the A-Levels I am taking will still be modules as apposed to linear.
 Is it still necessary for me to take the Admissions Test?
 Will not taking it disadvantage me in any way?

 A: We wish to encourage as many students as possible to take the test, and a good mark in the test will allow you to obtain a reduced offer.
-However, our admissions procedure will be that we will treat no-test people and test people seperately and give offers roughly in the same proportion, so in that sense you won't be unfairly disadvantages in not taking it.
+However, our admissions procedure will be that we will treat no-test people and test people seperately and give offers roughly in the same proportion, so in that sense you should not be unfairly disadvantaged in not taking it.

 Q: I am a UK or EU student and have already taken the A-levels and/or other qualifications equivalent to your normal offer.
 Will I get an offer ?

 A: As you already have the required grades you are *eligible* for an unconditional offer.
 However, you would still have to be selected for the offer from the same pool of applicants.
-Your UMS marks in Maths will be just as important in the selection procedure as for the other candidates, so you must make sure you provide them if you already have the A-levels.
 For other qualifications, please provide as much detailed information as possible about your mathematics performance.
 We are aware than detailed marks are not available for all qualifications.

-A: In order to select whom to make offers to, the applications are ranked by a large team of academic members of the Mathematics Department.
+A: In order to select whom to make offers to, the applications are ranked by a large team.
 This ranking is based on evidence of merit and potential.
 Our main criterion is real ability and experience in Mathematics beyond GCSE level.
-Almost all applicants will be on course to meet or exceed our standard offer, but in a typical year we will be able to make offers to only the top 40% of the list.
-Therefore our reply to the vast majority of requests for feedback for unsuccessful applications is simply that the application was ranked in the bottom 60%: these candidates are still eligible, accomplished and in the top few percent nationally but regrettably we cannot make an offer to them.
+Almost all applicants will be on course to meet or exceed our standard offer, but in a typical year we will be able to make offers to a certain proportion.
+Therefore our reply to the vast majority of requests for feedback for unsuccessful applications is simply that the application was ranked below the others: these candidates are still eligible, accomplished and in the top few percent nationally but regrettably we cannot make an offer to them.
 Please bear this in mind before making a specific request for feedback.

 Q: What is the timetable for considering me ?
 Why has it taken so long to get back to ?
 Why was my offer/rejection made so late ?